 It is also very easy to damage during the knitting process because of this.
 It is far less forgiving than wool when it comes to the stress and strain of being stretched out over crochet hooks.

 That doesn’t mean cotton doesn’t have its place though.
-You’ll find it makes an excellent option for summertime hats thanks to its very light weight and ability to withstand machines washes at usual household settings.
+You’ll find it makes an excellent option for summertime hats thanks to its ability to withstand machines washes at usual household settings.

 Cotton is also a natural fiber, which makes it a great choice for those who are concerned about their impact on the environment.